Spoleto Festival USA

 The annual 17-day late-spring event showcases both established and emerging artists in more than 150 performances of opera, dance, theater, classical music, and jazz.
+Menotti won, as in Spoleto, Charles Wadsworth to run a series of chamber music concerts.

 History of the Charleston festival

 Beginnings

 The festival experienced financial problems from its outset which produced a quick turnover in leadership.
 On September 27, 1976, Theodore "Ted" Stern, the president of the College of Charleston at that time, was named as the new chairman of the Charleston Coordinating Committee after the departure of Hugh Lane.
 Personality disputes also arose involving Menotti.
 Menotti, who had served as the artistic director for the festival since its founding, claimed in 1991 that he was not interested in renewing his three-year contract when it ended in 1992 over artistic differences.
 The board did not officially accept his resignation immediately, but Menotti stood by his intentions, blaming artistic differences with the board and lack of personal control: "I no longer feel it is my festival, and this has been my life for 15 years.
 I feel a bit lonely among them.
 I'm treated like a clerk."

 Most significantly, Menotti had a poor relationship with the festival's general manager, Nigel Redden, who challenged programming decisions, expense accounts for Menotti, and administrative decisions by Menotti.
 Two camps developed on the board, splitting support between those backing Redden and those who supported Menotti (including Charleston Mayor Joseph P. Riley Jr.).
 Mayor Riley supported Menotti so strongly that he threatened to withdraw city support for the festival if Menotti were pushed out.
 Eventually, in May 1991, Menotti issued an ultimatum that either Redden and his supporters resign or Menotti would.
 In August 1991, Redden resigned, as did 19 of the 46 board members the next month.